-With 2021 upon us, we can expect to see even more changes to fitness culture.
+With the new year upon us, we can expect to see even more changes to fitness culture.
 Industry experts are predicting massive shifts, so you may wonder what this year has in store.

-Here are the top 9 fitness trends predicted for 2021.
+Here are the top 9 fitness trends predicted this coming year.

 With gym restrictions in place for the foreseeable future, consumers are expected to continue to invest in at-home fitness experiences.

 According to a recent poll of 2,000 people by OnePoll, 75% of people believe it’s easier to stay fit at home.
 Since the COVID-19 pandemic began in early 2020, 64% of respondents stated that they’re more interested in at-home exercise than ever before.

 As the uncertainty of the pandemic continues, it’s anticipated that most people will stick with at-home workouts, dedicating living space to personalized home gyms.

 Notably, you can get in a good workout without needing to buy expensive equipment.
 The average American spent $95.79 on home gym equipment during quarantine — considerably less than a gym membership.

 With a pair of dumbbells and exercise bands, you can make getting in shape accessible and affordable.